xc1974/X-12-Series/README.md

 # X-12 Series is now collaborating with LKKC Backstage Team

 The X-12 Series will primarily manage multimedia control in major events, such as singing contests and interclass performance art competitions.
-This includes tasks like camera control, reply management, background music setup, and lighting adjustments using RGB technology instead of traditional stage lights.
+This includes tasks like camera control, replay management, background music setup, and lighting adjustments using RGB technology instead of traditional stage lights.